We have over 25 years of experience running major chess camps.

 Will participants be allowed to travel around campus alone?

-Campers are informed to travel with a buddy during movement between breaks.
+Younger campers are informed to travel in a group with a counselor during movement between breaks.
+Adults may travel freely.

 What are your cell/smartphone and other electronic devices policy?